Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/src/MigrationGuide.md

 ### Cross-service SDK improvements

-The Azure.Monitor.Query client library also takes advantage of the cross-service improvements made to the Azure development experience.
+The `Azure.Monitor.Query` client library also takes advantage of the cross-service improvements made to the Azure development experience.
 Examples include:

 - Using the new [`Azure.Identity`](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#readme) library to share a single authentication approach between clients.
 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries.

 ### New features

-There are a variety of new features in version 1.0 of the Azure.Monitor.Query library.
-Some include:
+There are a variety of new features in version 1.0 of the `Azure.Monitor.Query` library.
+Some highlights include:

-- The ability to execute a batch of queries with the `LogsQueryClient.QueryBatch()` API.
+- The ability to execute a batch of Kusto queries with the `LogsQueryClient.QueryBatch()` API.
 - The ability to configure the retry policy used by the operations on the client.
+- The ability to map a Logs query result to a strongly typed model.
+- The ability to retrieve by column name instead of by column index.
 - Authentication with Azure Active Directory (Azure AD) credentials using [`Azure.Identity`](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#readme).

 For more new features, changes, and bug fixes, see the [CHANGELOG](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Monitor.Query_1.0.1/sdk/monitor/Azure.Monitor.Query/CHANGELOG.md).